RaynerMDZ/portfolio/README.md

 [![CircleCI](https://circleci.com/gh/RaynerMDZ/Portfolio.svg?style=svg&circle-token=5bf425629230c896eadd85be32901cd2fe487304)](https://circleci.com/gh/RaynerMDZ/Portfolio)

-#### Under development.
+#### Completed.

 This is my personal site.
 It contains my information, skills, and projects.

-This project will be deployed on a CentOS image using a Docker container.
+This project was deployed to Azure using an App Service, MySQL Database and a Blob Storage.

 #### Tech Stack:
 ###### Back-end: